JJNod88/PP1_html_css/README.md

 For UX, I kept in mind the Five pillars of good UX, and used these as foundations for my Website.

 ## 1. Strategy Plane -
-I have explained the strategy in detail in my Values page [here](#Value)
-* I used Wireframes for the basic design, utilised traditional football colours, kept the site simple, engaging and intuitive.
+I used Wireframes for the basic design, utilised traditional football colours, kept the site simple, engaging and intuitive.
+* I have explained the strategy around the site in detail in my Values page [here](#Value)

 ## 2. Scope Plane -
 This includes the features needed to provide content, material and access for Users.
-You can find this in detail [here](#Features) in my Features section.
+* You can find this in detail [here](#Features) in my Features section.

 ## 3. Structure Plane -
 ### Structure